 Few things make me as happy as writing does.
 Well, maybe playing with a fat baby or music.
 Oh, and cashmere.
 I can spot a 100% cashmere jumper at 40 paces now.

-Once a month I (used to pre-Covid) go down to that London, eat real food, not wait around for public transport, to gaze at abstract expressionism, chuckle at installations, and wonder why I live in such a dull, lay-by of a town.
+Once a month I (used to pre-Covid) go down to that London, eat real food, be impressed by public transportation working how it should, to gaze at abstract expressionism, chuckle at installations, and wonder why I live in such a dull, lay-by of a town.
 Then I remember I don’t earn anything like enough to live near London.

 Almost everything I write about here, could have actually happened to someone, somewhere, but I’m pretty sure I’ve made it all up.
 The people in these stories exist only in my head.
 I’ve picked bits from my travels and woven them together with snippets of conversations or places I’ve seen.
 They’re not real memories of mine.
 Subconsciously influenced?
 Yes.
 The truth?
 No. My truth or with the benefit of hindsight?
 Maybe.